Compare

 | Ongoing engagement | Yes.
 Leaderboards, streaks, daily ritual | No. Each event is standalone |

-| Team size | Up to 6 (Free), up to 75 (Business) | Typically 10-1000+ |
+| Team size | Whole team plays together | Typically 10-1000+ |

-| Pricing | Free, or from $19/mo flat | Per-event pricing (typically $hundreds+) |
+| Pricing | $39/mo flat for the whole team, 30-day free trial | Per-event pricing (typically $hundreds+) |

 Where TeamBuilding.com is the better choice